crystal-china/crystal_build_scripts/README.md

  I have been using this workflow for a long time, and it work quite well, so i don't want add unnecessary complexity for same purpose, don't misunderstand me, i use docker quite well, but I use it only necessary.

+## Current supported lib (alpine package name/macOS package name)

+- gc-dev/gdw-gc
+- gmp-dev/gmp
+- pcre2-dev/pcre2
+- libevent-static/libevent
+- libsodium-static/libsodium
+- openssl-libs-static/openssl@3
+- sqlite-static/sqlite
+- yaml-static/yaml
+- zlib-static/zlib
+- libxml2-static/libxml2
+- xz-static/xz (used by libxml2)
+- gnu-libiconv/libiconv (used only for macOS)

+If you use other third-party libraries, please feel free to submit an issue.

 ## Update libraries version

 ### Steps to update libraries version for alpine: